naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly: Haha.
 Well, I'm about to head back and wait for everyone else while you-

-WitchArrietty Angry: Nuh-uh!
+WitchArrietty Annoyed: Nuh-uh!
 You're not cowarding your way out of this! **[slams the door and immediately the door knob falls off and rolls into a hole in the floor]**

 WitchArrietty Shocked: Oops?

 UlalaMolly Shocked: W-Wha?!
 Arri!
 You've broke our only way out!

-WitchArrietty Sad: I didn't even slam the door that hard!
+WitchArrietty Angry: I didn't even slam the door that hard!

 OniSilver: **[looking around his surroundings]** Hmmm...
 The age of this place...
 It seems most unstable.
 While there may not be any hostile threat, we must still be cautious.

-UlalaMolly Sad: **[frantically looking around for an exit]** All the windows are boarded up too!
+UlalaMolly Shocked: **[frantically looking around for an exit]** All the windows are boarded up too!
 We're trapped in here!

 WitchArrietty: Calm yourself!
 There can be a backdoor exit or something.
 Besides, if we reallly need to, we can just transform and blow up the door anyways.